zkcofficial/zkcofficial.github.io/ei/eogle/familytree/pw'wma/ee/i'ee1.md

 <br>

-Lore: She is the first daughter nd second child of the former king Ee of Aae
+Lore: She is the first daughter and second child of the former king Ee of Aae
 <br>

 Children:<br>